zemin-piao/spark-history-server-rs/README.md

 ⚠️ **This project is a Work In Progress (WIP) and not production ready** ⚠️

-A high-performance Spark History Server implementation in Rust with advanced analytics capabilities.
-Built with DuckDB for powerful cross-application insights and optimized for large-scale Spark deployments.
+A **analytics-first** Spark History Server implementation in Rust, purpose-built for **cross-application insights** and **trend analysis**.
+Unlike traditional Spark History Servers that focus on individual application details, this server excels at **aggregations and analytics across multiple applications** using DuckDB's analytical power.

 **🏆 Proven Performance: Successfully tested with 100,000 applications and 2M events at 10,700 events/sec**